Capital Gains Tax on inherited land building Kenya

 What the Court Decided

-The Tribunal ruled in Dhanjal’s favor, saying that KRA was wrong to disallow the acquisition cost of Kshs.
-150,000,000.
 Here's the key takeaway: When you inherit property, you are allowed to use its market value at the time of inheritance as the acquisition cost.
-This is a big win for taxpayers because it means that inherited property can be sold without unfairly high taxes.
+This is a big win for taxpayers because it means that inherited property can now be sold without unfairly high taxes.

 In simpler terms: If you inherit a piece of land, you didn’t pay for it with cash, but that doesn’t mean it’s worth nothing.
 The law says you can use the market value (how much the land would sell for) at the time you inherited it to figure out how much tax you owe when you eventually sell it.